David Palmer Ph.D.

 • The Davidson Institute is one of the nation's best resources for families with gifted kids.
 The institute offers a variety of programs - including access to an online community of families and experts involved with gifted education and enrichment programs, a scholarship funding program, The Think Summer Institute, The Davidson Young Scholars Program, and free consulting and access to nationally known experts.

-• John Hopkins University Center for Talented Youth (CTY) Online Distance Education Classes CTY's Talent Search Program - a unique distance education program provides challenging academic courses all year long for eligible students in grades K through 12.
+• Johns Hopkins University Center for Talented Youth (CTY) Online Distance Education Classes CTY's Talent Search Program - a unique distance education program provides challenging academic courses all year long for eligible students in grades K through 12.
 The distance courses are varied, demanding and very appropriate for highly able students.
 Students can take courses all year long, and make significant progress in a subject by working from their homes or schools.

 • Distance (online) Education Program for Gifted Youth - Stanford University A continuing project dedicated to developing and offering multimedia computer-based distance-learning courses.
 Combining technical and instructional expertise, EPGY provides high-ability students of all ages with an individualized educational experience, optimized in both pace and content.
 Through EPGY, students have access to courses in a variety of subjects at levels ranging from kindergarten through advanced-undergraduate.